 - Judges will brief team on arrival to the competition site. - All required extinguishers will be recharged.
-Two will be both judged on procedure and timed, any others are not judged. - Two 20 lb. cartridge operated extinguishers will be set up for inspections.
-These will be the same for each team.
-Inspections to be based on NFPA 10 requirements. - Judges will present the props to the team captain and brief on the simulation.
+Two will be both judged on procedure and timed, any others are not judged. - Judges will present the props to the team captain and brief on the simulation.
 Captain will be required to select the team members to conduct each portion of the simulation and decide any specific procedures to follow.
 This is a timed portion of the event. - Team members selected for firefighting will position themselves approximately 25 feet in front of their respective prop.
 Extinguish all fires as directed by the captain. - Judges reserve the right to change this sequence at any time.